Waddup

 "Waddup" is a song by American rapper PGF Nuk.
-It was released on October 26, 2021, and produced by Fatman Beatzz.
+It was released on October 26, 2021.
+It was produced by Fatman Beatzz, who produces all of the rapper's songs.
 It is considered his breakout single.
 In April 2022, the song received a remix featuring American rapper Polo G which served as the lead single from Nuk's debut studio album Switch Music (2022).

 Background

 The song began as a freestyle that PGF Nuk was rapping to a beat while making bacon.
 His girlfriend recorded it unbeknownst to him, aware that he likes to keep track of his freestyles.
 In October 2021, the song was released alongside a music video.
 Upon its release, the song went viral, leading to PGF Nuk's rise to prominence.

 Composition and reception

 "Waddup" is a drill song.
 It features "terse verses in a wrought-iron flow, lean percussion, a sparse synth melody as chilly as a dusty pipe organ".
 Leor Galil of Chicago Reader praised the song, commenting that "superficially it sounds like a pretty standard drill track", but "Nuk puts it over the top with his style".